anshah1/Hoopheads/README.md

 ## Acknowledgments

-- Special thanks to basketball-reference-scraper by Vishaal Agartha and nba-api for making this possible
+- Special thanks to basketball-reference-scraper by Vishaal Agartha and Sportradar

 ## Contact

 Ansh Shah - [LinkedIn](https://www.linkedin.com/in/anshah18/)

-Gitingore